mandober/debrief.math/300-logic/lo.GLOSSARY.md

 ## Rule of inference
 Rules of inference are syntactical transformation rules which one can use to infer a conclusion from a premise to create an argument.
 A set of rules can be used to infer any valid conclusion if it is complete, while never inferring an invalid conclusion, if it is sound.

+## Satisfiability
+In mathematical logic, a formula is satisfiable if it is true under some assignment of values to its variables.
+For example, the formula x+3=y is satisfiable because it is true when x=3 and y=6, while the formula x+1=x is not satisfiable over the integers.
+The dual concept to satisfiability is validity.

 ## Second-order Logic
 Second-order logic is an extension of first-order logic, which itself is an extension of propositional logic.
 Second-order logic is in turn extended by higher-order logic and type theory.
-First-order logic quantifies only variables that range over individuals (elements of the domain of discourse), second-order logic additionally quantifies over relations.
+First-order logic quantifies only variables that range over individuals (elements of the domain of discourse), second-order logic additionally quantifies over relations, and allows quantification over sets, functions, and other variables.

 ## Semantics
 Semantics, by contrast to syntax, has meaning as its primary concern.
 It is the study of the truth, reference, and linguistic meaning that can attach to linguistic expressions.

+## Sentence
+In mathematical logic, a sentence (or closed formula) of a predicate logic is a Boolean-valued well-formed formula with no free variables.
+A sentence can be viewed as expressing a proposition, something that must be true or false.

+## Signature
+In mathematical logic, a signature lists and describes the non-logical symbols of a formal language.

+## Skolemization
+In mathematical logic, a formula of first-order logic is in Skolem normal form if it is in prenex normal form with only universal first-order quantifiers.

 ## Statement
 In logic, the term statement is variously understood to mean either: (a) a meaningful declarative sentence that is true or false, or (b) the assertion that is made by a true or false declarative sentence.In the latter case, a statement is distinct from a sentence in that a sentence is only one formulation of a statement, whereas there may be many other formulations expressing the same statement.